POLICY TRACKER GLOSSARY

 Children in families whose income exceeds Medicaid eligibility standards may qualify for the Children’s Health Insurance Program (CHIP), a program enacted in 1997 that provides free or low-cost health insurance for low-income children, and, in a few states, their parents.
 While some states administer all public health insurance through their Medicaid programs, other states have stand-alone CHIP programs.
 Like Medicaid, CHIP is administered by states and funded by state and matching federal funds.
 Unlike Medicaid, CHIP is not an entitlement, and is subject to an annual funding cap, meaning that eligibility for entry into a CHIP program does not guarantee enrollment, although more than 88 percent of eligible children participated in Medicaid or CHIP in 2012.
 (See Harrington, M. & Kenney, G. et al .
 CHIPRA Mandated Evaluation of the Children’s Health Insurance Program: Final Findings.
 Report submitted to the Office of the Assistant Secretary for Planning and Evaluation.
 Ann Arbor, MI: Mathematica Policy Research.)

 While the federal government sets minimum standards for Medicaid and CHIP eligibility, states can expand those requirements, resulting in considerable variation in program eligibility across the states.
 Most importantly, state governments have considerable flexibility in setting the maximum income a family can have in order for their children to qualify for their Medicaid and/or CHIP programs.
 While states must provide health insurance to all children younger than six years old living in families whose incomes are below 138 percent of the FPG, and to all children ages 6-18 living in families whose incomes are below 100 percent of the FPG, nearly all states have opted to expand Medicaid income limits for children ages 0-1, for children ages 1-5, and for children ages 6-18.
 Where states administer their CHIP programs through Medicaid, these income eligibility standards include CHIP-funded expansions.
-States with separate CHIP programs offer a wide range of CHIP income limits.
 Higher income limits mean that more children are automatically eligible for public health insurance.
+The upper income limit for Medicaid and/or CHIP eligibility captures the insurance coverage that states provide to children, although some children may not be able to receive coverage at these income levels in states that offer additional coverage through CHIP, because that program is block-granted.
 As with differences in these income limits for children, higher Medicaid income limits for pregnant women and for parents of dependent children mean that more families are able to receive health insurance.

 States also have flexibility in setting premiums for their health insurance programs.
 Although states cannot charge premiums on certain populations, including children ages 0-5 with family income below 133 percent of the FPG and children ages 6-18 with family income below 100 percent of the FPL, states may charge premiums for covering children whose families make above these thresholds.
 The monthly Medicaid/CHIP premium payments for two children in a family of three at 151% FPG and at 201% FPG demonstrate different state approaches for how much to charge low- and medium-income families for their children’s health insurance.